 A few shots from early 2021

-Elleciel foil boards are made with 15g/l EPS foam core and Armacell (a high density foam made with recycled PET bottles) reinforcement to transfer forces from the base of the mast straight under your feet.
+Elleciel foil boards are made with 15g/l EPS foam core, Armacell (a high density foam made with recycled PET bottles) and Diniycell reinforcement to transfer forces from the base of the mast straight under your feet.
 Covered by different types of fiberglass, carbon, basalt/innegra, the almost infinite cloth inlays options, paulownia wood and more, all put together using partially bio based epoxy resin and two hands.

 Here is what has been made so far but that is by far not the limits.